Characterizations of Asplund and Tame Functionals using Arens Products: Abstract

 We establish a systematic correspondence between geometric properties of orbit sets in the dual---namely weak compactness, fragmentability, and absence of $\ell^1$-sequences---and structural properties of the corresponding bidual orbits under the Arens products, such as weak compactness, separability, and co-tameness.
 In particular, we obtain bidual characterizations of right Asplund and right tame functionals analogous to the classical weakly almost periodic theory.

-As an application, we specialize the theory to the group algebra $L^{1}(G)$ of a locally compact group $G$.
+We then apply the theory to the group algebra $L^{1}(G)$ of a locally compact group $G$.
 In this setting, we derive concrete characterizations of Asplund and tame elements of $L^{\infty}(G)$ using orbits of finitely additive $\{0, 1\}$-valued measures.
-For characteristic functions over second-countable groups, this yields a simple orbit-countability criterion, generalizing a result of Glasner and Megrelishvili for $\ell^1(\mathbb{Z})$.
+For characteristic functions over countable discrete groups, this yields a simple criterion based on countability of the orbit, generalizing a result of Glasner and Megrelishvili for $\ell^1(\mathbb{Z})$.

 \subjclass[2020]{ 46H05, 43A60, 22D15, 37B05 }

 \keywords{weakly almost periodic, Arens products, functionals on Banach algebras, Rosenthal space, tame families, Asplund space}